VolkanSah/How-to-Kill-Crypto-Money/README.md

 > [!WARNING]
 > ⚠️ This Repo Can Destroy Your Wallet!
-> This repository is not for the faint-hearted.
-It's meant for educational and absolutely paranoid testing purposes only.
-> If you're using real seed phrases (mnemonics) or connect to a live wallet with real funds, you're on your own.
-> Mistakes will happen.
+This repository is not for the faint-hearted.
+It's meant for educational and absolutely paranoid security testing purposes only.
+The Lesson: In crypto, the biggest risk is often the developer's own logic.
+If you use real seed phrases (mnemonics) or connect to a live wallet with real funds, you are solely responsible for understanding the cryptographic principles demonstrated here.
+Mistakes will happen.
 Mistakes will kill your coins.
 Welcome to the crypto jungle.

 ## Introduction
 This document demonstrates how to use Python and the mnemonic library to generate a seed phrase and derive a private key.
 It's important to note that although these tools can be repurposed by malicious actors, this repository is intended strictly for educational and security testing purposes.
 I explicitly distance ourselves from any misuse of the knowledge and tools provided here.